cdifan/cdichips/mc6805ikat.md

 *b* = set when button 1 pressed \
 *cceeeeee* = x position delta (8-bit signed value)\
 *ffgggggg* = y position delta (8-bit signed value)

+The delta x and y values are based on the full 0-1023 range to represent 0,0 - 767,559 (high-res PAL).

 [CD-i Emulator] uses this response message whenever possible;
 the `Absolute pointer state` response is only used when one of the x and y